Application Information

 Applications for September 2025 (including all supporting documents) will be due on December 1, 2024.

 1. Log in to the School of Graduate Studies’ Online Admissions Application system.
-The system will open on October 15, 2024: https://admissions.sgs.utoronto.ca/apply/
+The system is open from October 15, 2024: https://admissions.sgs.utoronto.ca/apply/

 2. Provide the personal information, program of study and academic history information as requested.
 Please note that Clinical Psychology programs are not hosted by the Department of Psychology.